 STATISTICAL MODELING, CAUSAL INFERENCE, AND SOCIAL SCIENCE

-Andrew Gelman’s Statistical Modeling, Causal Inference, and Social Science is a new addition to the list this year.
-Andrew Gelman is a Professor of statistics and political science at Columbia University.
-This statistics focussed blog also ocassionally features posts from other statisticians like Aleks Jakulin, Phil Price, Michael Betancourt and Aki Vehtari.
+Statistical Modeling, Causal Inference, and Social Science is a statistics focused blog founded by Andrew Gelman, Professor of Statistics and Political Science at Columbia University.
+He is also the director of the Applied Statistics Center at Columbia.
+This excellent, but highly technical blog, also features posts from Bob Carpenter, Aleks Jakulin, Phil Price, Michael Betancourt, and Aki Vehtari.

 06. FINANCIAL ECONOMICS BLOGS

-Money, Banking, and Financial Markets is a blog created Stephen G. Cecchetti who is a Professor of International Economics at the Brandeis International Business School and Kermit L. Schoenholtz who is a Professor of Management Practice in the Department of Economics of New York University’s Leonard N. Stern School of Business.
-They’ve co-authored a textbook and now their blog focuses on teaching readers finance and economics.
+Money, Banking, and Financial Markets blog focuses on teaching finance and economics, making it a great blog for anyone wanting to learn more about the finance aspect of economics.
+This blog was created by Stephen G. Cecchetti , a Professor of International Economics at the Brandeis International Business School, and Kermit L. Schoenholtz, a Professor of Management Practice in the Department of Economics of New York University’s Leonard N. Stern School of Business.
+The two have co-authored a textbook and much like the textbook, this blog focuses on general finance and economic education.

 07. REGIONAL ECONOMICS BLOGS